rust-lang/rust/doc/tutorial.md

 import io::println;

 fn main() {
-    // Open a channel for receiving game results do listen |result_from_game| {
+    // Open a channel to receive game results do listen |result_from_game| {

         let times = 10;